 We make the following findings from Kenyan case studies that explain observed changes in collective land access.
-This evidence has implications on the current policy debate on protecting communal land:
+This evidence has implication on the current policy debate on protection of communal land:

-i.
+- i.
 One of the reasons for establishing group ranches was to guard against land concentration that would have led to landless pastoralists.
-However, high inequality in use and utilization of collective land was one of the triggers of collapse of group ranches and movement towards individual private tenure.
+However, high inequality in use and utilization of collective land was one of the triggers of the collapse of group ranches and movement towards individual private tenure. - Inequality in land use played a primary role in changing community's perceptions about collective access to land.
+Inequality in land use was due to poor leadership and overexploitation of resources by agents, a common problem in common pool resources.
+The inequality was brought to fore by changing social dynamics within the communities such as education. - ii.

-ii.
 Pastoral areas that had arable land were individualised.
 This arose as pastoral communities started farming such as in Olekepedong and Naroosura group ranches.
-Crop agriculture was supported by growing markets such as Naroosura and Narok markets and the increasing number of crop farmers among pastoralists.
-In Kiina, although the land has potential for crop farming, the community reverted to livestock due to constant destruction of crops by wildlife therefore maintaining collective access to land.
+Crop agriculture was supported by growing markets such as Naroosura and Narok and the increasing number of crop farmers among pastoralists.
+In Kiina, although the land has potential for crop farming, the community reverted to livestock due to constant destruction of crops by wildlife, therefore, maintaining collective access to land.

-iii.
+- The potential to change land use e.g. to engage in crop farming, which the communities perceived could only be carried out on individual private land as was the case with other farming communities in the country, raised demand for private land. - iii.
 Population grew in all pastoral communities.
 However, population growth on its own was not responsible for changes in land tenure.
-Growth was higher in pastoral areas near urban centres as a result of migration and the emergence of active land markets as the communities sold land.
-However, even with high population some pastoral communities such as Ilpolei, Losesia, and Eselenkei group ranches have maintained collective access.
-On the other hand, pastoral communities near urban areas faced strong pressure to subdivide and sell land mainly Additionally, to immigrants. large projects infrastructure have created insecurity in land tenure among pastoral communities leading to demand of formal recognition of land rights mainly to prevent encroachment or displacement.
+Population growth in pastoral areas near urban centres was higher as a result of migration and the emergence of an active land market as the communities sold land.
+However, even with high population some pastoral communities such as Ilpolei, Losesia and Eselenkei group ranches have maintained collective access.
+On the other hand, pastoral communities near urban areas faced strong pressure to subdivide and sell land mainly immigrants.
+Additionally, large have infrastructure projects created insecurity in land tenure among pastoral communities leading to demand of formal recognition of land rights mainly to prevent encroachment or displacement.

-iv.
-A majority of the pastoral communities live in areas that are underdeveloped.
-In addition, the communities maintained close cultural ties that were beneficial to their production and marketing systems, such as security against cattle rustling However, although markets were accessed communally, participation was on individual basis.

-A combination of factors accounts for changes observed in collective land tenure regimes in Kenya.
+- As population in urban centres expanded, demand for land for settlement may have created a ready market for land, prompting the pastoralists to individualise communal land and participate in land markets. - majority iv.
+A of the pastoral communities live in areas that are underdeveloped.
+In addition, communities maintained close cultural ties that were beneficial to their production and marketing systems such as collective security against cattle rustling.
+However, although markets were accessed communally, participation was on individual basis. - A combination of factors accounts for changes observed in collective land tenure regimes in Kenya.
+In particular, government policies biased towards privatisation and individualisation of land tenure helped speed up the process of change to individual land tenure.